MiraAnisBahou/Udacity-BlockchainDeveloperCourse-FlightSurety/README.md

 # Important notes:

-In case you want to check my front-end and the functionalities, make sure to change the firstAirline to the address of the first account from ganache-cli **before** "truffle migrate --reset".
+In case you want to check my front-end and the functionalities, make sure to change the firstAirline to the address of the first account from ganache-cli **before** "truffle migrate --reset" in **2_deploy_contracts**.

 ## Tests: